-Claire Bleser cbleser@rpbcwd.org 952-607-6512
+Claire Bleser Terry Jeffery

+ebleser@rpbcwd.orgtjeffery@rpbcwd.org

+952-607-6512

-Name of Record, File, Description Data Classification Citation for Classificati Employee/ Manager Appeal data Data maintained as a result of processing appeals of determinations about the accuracy and/or Public Private MS 13.03, subd.
+Name of Record, File, Process, Form or Data Type Description Data Classification Citation for Classification Employee/Manager Access Appeal data Data maintained as a result of processing appeals of determinations about the accuracy and/or completeness of public and private data on individuals Public Private MS 13.03, subd.
 4 Administrator.
 Applicant records Completed assessments and results, related documentation, and application forms.
-Public Private MS 13.43 Administrator.
-Attorney Data Data related to attorney work product or data protected attorney-client Private MS 13.393 Staff on as needed basis as part of specific work Citizen Advisory Council Data pertaining to advisory council applicants and appointees.
-Public Private Confidential MS 13.601 Administrator; other staff as needed Civil investigative data Data that are collected in order to start or defend a pending civil legal action, or Confidential Public MS 13.39 Administrator; other staff as needed.
-Continuity of Operations Personal home contact information used to ensure that an employee can be reached in the event of an Private MS 13.43, subd.
+Public Private MS-13.43 Administrator.
+Attorney Data Data related to attorney work product or data protected attorney client privilege Private MS 13.393 Staff on as needed basis as part of specific work assignments.
+Citizen Advisory Council member data Data pertaining to advisory council applicants and appointees.
+Public Private Confidential MS-13.601 Administrator; other staff as needed.
+Civil investigative data Data that are collected in order to start or defend a pending civil legal action, or because a civil legal action is expected Confidential Public MS 13.39 Administrator; other staff as needed.

+Continuity of Operations Personal home contact information used to ensure that an employee can be reached in the event of an emergency or other disruption affecting continuity of operation of a government entity.
+Private MS 13.43, subd.
 17 Administrator.
 Employee expense reports Expense reimbursement requests Public Private MS 13.43 Administrator.

-i 1 i i Employee personnel records Record of prior and current employment history.
-Data relating to hiring, assessments, payroll, pension and retirement, promotion, medical, family leave, grievances and Public Private MS 13.43 Administrator.
+Employee personnel records Record of prior and current employment history.
+Data relating to hiring, assessments, payroll, pension and retirement, promotion, medical, family leave, grievances and discipline and related administrative personnel actions; drug and alcohol testing and background-check results.
+Public Private MS 13.43 Administrator.
 Motor vehicle data Information on license plate numbers, owners, and registration status of vehicles.
 Private MS 168.346 Administrator.
-Personal contact and online account information Telephone number, email address and usernames and passwords collected, maintained, or received by the District for notification purposes or as part of a subscription list for an Private MS 13.356 Administrator; consultants as needed for specific projects and programs.
-Personnel data Data about employees, applicants, volunteers and independent contractors; data disclosed for the purpose of administration of the workers' compensation program as provided in Public/Private/ Confidential MS 13.43 179A.03, subd.
+Personal contact and online account information Telephone number, email address and usernames and passwords collected, maintained, or received by the District for notification purposes or as part of a subscription list for an entity's electronic periodic publications as requested by the individual.
+Private MS 13.356 Administrator; consultants as needed for specific projects and programs.

+Personnel data Data about employees, applicants, volunteers and independent contractors; data disclosed for the purpose of administration of the workers' compensation program as provided in chapter labor relations information Public/Private/ Confidential MS 13.43 179A.03, subd.
 4 Administrator.
-Response to data requests Data collected by the District Data Practices Compliance Official in responding to requests for data maintained Public Private Various Administrator; staff as necessary.
-Security information Data that would substantially jeopardize the security of information, possessions, individuals or property against theft, tampering, improper use, attempted escape, illegal Private MS 13.37 Administrator.
-Social Security numbers Social Security numbers assigned to individuals Private MS 13.355 Administrator.
+Response to data requests Data collected by the District Data Practices Compliance Official in responding to requests for data maintained by the District.
+Public Private Various Administrator; staff as necessary.
+Security information Data that would substantially jeopardize the security of information, possessions, individuals or property against theft, tampering, improper use, attempted escape, illegal disclosure, trespass, or physical injury, if the data were released to the public Private MS 13.37 Administrator.
+Social Security numbers Social Security numbers assigned to individuals Private Private MS 13.355 Administrator.
 Unemployment compensation billings Records of billings for employee unemployment compensation Private MS 13.43 Administrator.
-Workers compensation billings Records of billings for employees who receive workers compensation benefits Private MS 13.43 Administrator.